matwilso/matwilso.github.io/_drafts/sim2real.md

 <!-- TOOD: make this a different type of quote, ~where it is just indented and in quote font-->

-Besides sim2real there are many other ways you might collect all the data needed to build capable robotic systems, including through human teleoperation on a fleet of robots or some self-supervised RL approach using resources pooled across many labs.
+There are many other ways you might collect all the data needed to build capable robotic systems, including through human teleoperation on a fleet of robots or some self-supervised RL approach using resources pooled across many labs.
 There are ways you might reduce your data needs via model-based approaches, meta-learning, other algorithmic improvements, etc.

 But sim2real seems like a strong bet to me.
 Data is what drives machine learning and sim2real is the all-you-can-eat buffet of robotic data sources.